-SYLLABUS STATEMENTS: We ask you to include these statements (or similar) in your syllabi:
+We ask you to include these statements (or similar) in your syllabi:

 Viral Illness Precautions Statement: The University is committed to delivering its educational mission while protecting the health and safety of our community.
 Students who are experiencing symptoms of viral illness should NOT go to class/work.
-Those who test positive for COVID-19 should follow the isolation guidelines from the Rhode Island Department of Health and CDC.
+The CDC says people with these types of illnesses should stay home until they have been fever-free without medication for at least 24 hours and their symptoms have been improving.